-SAP would have you believe that there are only two options open to their customers: upgrade to S/4HANA or be left unsupported in 2027.
+SAP would have you believe that there are only two options open to its customers: upgrade to S/4HANA or be left unsupported in 2027.
 We disagree.
-We believe SAP customers have five options open to them; and should be able to make an informed decision for the greatest benefit.
+We believe SAP customers have five options open to them, and should be able to make an informed decision for the greatest benefit.

 This blog is part of a series in which we’re analysing the decision that all SAP customers are facing: where should you go from here?

 - When is the S/4HANA deadline?

 Want the full story?
 We’ve written a full guide on SAP S/4HANA, the deadline, and your options as an SAP customer.

 You might decide that moving to S/4HANA is the best option.

 - Choose the right version: You’ll be able to decide between the Public, Private, or On-Premise versions, depending on which is right for your organisation.

 - Innovation and support provided: Access the most innovative, current software that SAP offers.

 - Reimplementation necessary: The SaaS Cloud versions of S/4HANA will necessitate moving onto a new system entirely.

 - Extensive timelines: SAP estimates that an S/4HANA migration could take 12-18 months minimum.